-When an election is necessary, a meeting of the electoral college is arranged, and a ballot taken.
-The meeting is in public but there is a secret ballot.
+secret ballot.
 The quorum of voting members of the meeting is 40.
-The scrutiny of the ballot papers is conducted by the Bailiff, the Greffier acts as clerk, and the Bailiff declares the result.24
+The scrutiny of the ballot papers is conducted by the Bailiff, the Greffier acts as clerk, and the Bailiff declares the result.

-Anyone wishing to contest the appointment of a Jurat, can present a remonstrance to the Royal Court.
+Anyone wishing to contest the appointment of a Jurat can present what is known as a remonstrance to the Royal Court.
 This can be on the basis as expressly set out in the Law, for example, that the Jurat elected is actually disqualified from the office, that he or she has tried to buy votes by a direct or indirect gift, promise or threat, or because the formalities in respect of the meeting of the electoral college were not complied with.

-The retirement age for Jurats in Jersey is 72, however, a Jurat can be appointed by the Bailiff to serve up to the age of 75.
+The mandatory retirement age for Jurats in Jersey is 72; however, a Jurat who then ceases to hold office can be appointed by the Bailiff to 'act as a Jurat' for any period, or in relation to any cause or matter, up to the age of 75.
 A Jurat who does not fulfil his or her duties for a period of 12 months without good reason, or who is unable, through physical or mental incapacity to do so, may be asked to resign.